Use this document to understand how CoreStateful stores runtime state, which state each SDK

 render path that your application already owns.
 Adding a states.flag(name) subscription only for

-third-party forwarding also creates an additional Contentful flag-view observation.
+third-party forwarding can create an additional Contentful flag-view observation when delivery

 })

-should be coordinated by the provider instead of by application code polling or waiting for an SDK
+provider coordination instead of application code polling or waiting for an SDK instance.
+This

-instance.
-This addresses both common timing problems: the SDK state surface might not exist yet when
+addresses both common timing problems: the SDK state surface might not exist yet when application

-application code tries to subscribe, or the SDK might already have existed long enough for initial
+code tries to subscribe, or the SDK might already have existed long enough for initial router,

-router, screen, or blocked-event data to be missed.
-The callback receives only the states surface
+screen, or blocked-event data to be missed.
+The callback receives only the states surface and can

 <OptimizationRoot